-- Additional drilling to expand confirmation results from drilling in the Inferred Resource area, the Exploration Target and potential areas of the deposit.
+- Coring with assays, leach testing to include amenability and bulk density determinations.
+A budget of US \$8,800 has been proposed to complete this work and is incorporated in the budget presented below (Table 26.1). - Additional drilling to expand confirmation results from drilling in the Inferred Resource area, the Exploration Target and potential areas of the deposit.
 Both PFN logging with supporting chemical assay used for confirmation of grade; includes drilling field crew support, and lease road maintenance.
-A budget of US \$1,033,200 has been proposed to complete this work (Table 26.1). - Assays, leach testing to include amenability and bulk density determinations.
-A budget of US \$8,800 has been proposed to complete this work and is incorporated in the budget presented below (Table 26.1). - An aquifer pumping test is planned to satisfy regulatory assessment (Table 26.2).
+A budget of US \$615,900.00 has been proposed to complete this work (Table 26.1). - An aquifer pumping test is planned to satisfy regulatory assessment (Table 26.2).
 A budget of US \$15,000 has been proposed to complete this work.